ChilliCream/hotchocolate-docs/docs/directive-middleware.md

 The generic directive type works similar to the generic input object type.
 The directive descriptor will automatically try to discover any properties and expose those as arguments.

-So, with our new directive in place we could add now add it to our object type like the following:
+So, with our new directive in place we could now add it to our object type like the following:

 ```csharp
 public class FooType